greymistcube/linuxrc/README.md

 export GROFF_NO_SGR=1
 ```

-Additionally, in order to be activated the following should be added to `~/.bashrc`.
+Additionally, in order to be activated the following should also be added to
+`~/.bashrc`.

 ```sh
 # Get color support for 'less'